 TERUMAH PAYMENT SCHEDULE

-monthly (due by end of month after receipt of statement)
+Monthly (due by end of the month after receipt of the statement)

 WHAT IS THE CAPITAL IMPROVEMENTS FUND (CIF)?